 El Palacio del Flamenco

-INTERESTING HISTORY OF FLAMENCO IN BARCELONA
+HISTORY OF FLAMENCO IN BARCELONA

 SO… IS FLAMENCO FROM ANDALUCIA?

-In reality, the belief that flamenco is Andalusian is not correct, the gypsies reached both the south and the north of Spain.
-They also arrived in Catalonia, therefore flamenco is also Catalan.
+In reality, the belief that Flamenco is Andalusian is not correct; the gypsies reached both the south and the north of Spain.
+They also arrived in Catalonia; therefore, Flamenco is also Catalan.

-At the end of the 19th century, there were more “tablaos” in Catalonia than in the rest of Spain.
+- At the end of the 19th century, there were more “tablaos” in Catalonia than in the rest of Spain.

-Also, some great composers such as Enric Granados and Isaac Albeniz were Catalan.
+- Also, some great composers, such as Enric Granados and Isaac Albeniz, were Catalan.

-The great dancer Carmen Amaya was Catalan, born in Barcelona.
+- The great dancer Carmen Amaya was Catalan, born in Barcelona.

-A CURIOSITY about the “Tablaos”
+AN INTERESTING FACT about the “Tablaos”